WiseAlpha corporate bonds – a safer alternative to p2p lending?

 There is an annual service fee of 1%, which is not great, as it will cut your profits a bit, but I think I can live with that.

 The Robowise feature is great, and it saves you time.
 You can choose the level of risk you’re comfortable with and then it will do the work for you.
-For now, that’s what I use until I’ll get more familiar with corporate bonds.
+I’ve used it for a few months but then decided it’s more fun and educational to invest directly.

 The website is modern and intuitive to use.
 The information offered about the companies listed is great and contains lots of financial details.
 There’s also an investor guide on the website explaining what their product is and how it works.
 You can find it here.